 We expect to receive about 150 to 200 applications, and no more than five students are admitted to the program each year.

 Are the application deadlines the same for the PhD in Political Economy and Government, and the PhD in Public Policy?

 No, these two programs have different deadlines.

-The application for the PhD in Political Economy and Government is due January 2, 2015 by 5 p.m.
-EST, while the PhD in Public Policy application deadline is December 1, 2014 by 5 p.m.
+The PhD in Political Economy and Government application and supporting documents are due January 2, 2015 by 5 p.m.
+EST, while the PhD in Public Policy application and supporting documents are due December 1, 2014 by 5 p.m.
 EST.

 May I submit a writing sample in a language other than English?
 Can my writing sample be co-authored?